den-materials/angular-style-guide/README.md

 Use `$inject` vs. inline annotation.

 This has better readability and lower likelihood of syntax errors.
-Try to keep the `$inject` call near the function it refers to.
+Try to keep the `$inject` call directly above the function it refers to.
+You can also align the functions parameters with the injected strings to make this more obvious.

+* This rule is a good one to follow from the beginning.
+Students can get used to seeing it every time.

 Avoid: